fisherynwa/multi_pfa/README.txt

       m - The subset of length m * p of the smallest (in absolute values) Z-statistics.
 	    Here, we recommend using either m = 0.9 or the default value.

-      A general recommendation: One can run the script first with the default values.
+      A general recommendation: the user can run the script first with the default values.
-       Afterward, based on the obtained results, one can fine-tune the parameters for K and tval.
+       Afterward, based on the obtained results, the user can fine-tune the parameters for K and tval.

-	One way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e., to plot the eigenvalues.
+	A plausible way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e., to plot the eigenvalues.
 The software returns a list for each baseline-category logit.
 	 For example, in our data analysis, "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
 	 The object lambda contains all related eigenvalues.